mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

   +const totalWidth = gridColumnsTotalWidthSelector(apiRef);
   +const positions = gridColumnPositionsSelector(apiRef);
   ```
-- The `apiRef.current.getRowIndex` method was removed.
-Use `apiRef.current.getRowIndexRelativeToVisibleRows` instead.
-  @TODO Add example
 - The `apiRef.current.setDensity` signature was changed.
 It only accepts `density: GridDensity` as a single parameter.
 - The `apiRef.current.getVisibleRowModels` method was removed.
 Use `gridVisibleSortedRowEntriesSelector` selector instead.
 - The `apiRef.current.showError` method was removed.
 The UI for errors is no longer handled by the grid.
-- ✅ The `apiRef.current.setFilterLinkOperator` method was renamed to `apiRef.current.setFilterLogicOperator`.
 - Some internal undocumented `apiRef` methods and properties were removed.

   If you don't use undocumented properties - you can skip the list below.